 This policy applies to all OUs as a default when you begin using Securly.
 Though it is shipped out-of-box with Securly, it is editable and can be modified as per your requirements by the admin.
 You can create customized policies and assign them to OUs if you do not wish to assign them to the default policy.
 This policy can be considered a recommendation on best practices to ensure compliance with CIPA and provide maximum student safety.

 You can create unique policies for specific OUs or groups of students depending upon their academic requirements.
-By creating a customized policy, you can thus have different levels of restrictions for, for example, grade 5 students and grade 9 students by blocking/unblocking certain categories or allowing their teachers to temporarily allow sites, etc. Customized policies give you complete control and discretion over how filtering works for the various groups that access your network.
+By creating a customized policy, you can thus have different levels of restrictions for, for example, grade 5 students and grade 9 students by blocking/unblocking certain categories or allowing their teachers to temporarily allow sites, etc. Custom policies give you complete control and discretion over how filtering works for the various groups that access your network.
+You can set up custom policies as time-based policies.

 IP Based Policy